 At Kimpton, we organize thousands of events every year and never stop imagining ways to bring something new to the mix.
 With rockstar chefs at our side, we’re now trend-setting with our beverage program, too.
-Innovative cocktails can take a gathering to the next level.
-In fact, a little nip during the day can really spark creativity and participation, especially among your shyer attendees.
+Innovative cocktails and drink stations can take a gathering to the next level.
+In fact, a little nip during the day can really spark creativity and participation during your event, especially among your shyer attendees.

-To help you go beyond the ordinary here are six ways you can be inventive with adding cocktails to your agenda.
-Keep in mind that you can include virgin versions of any of these, and being responsible is key.
+To help you go beyond the ordinary here are five ways you can be inventive with adding cocktails to your agenda.
+Keep in mind that you can include virgin versions of any of these cocktails, and being responsible is key.
 Just have fun!
 And don’t forget: You can try these when you’re hosting at home, too.

 1. Start with the Holy Grail — the Bloody Mary bar.

 It’s been called “breakfast in a glass.”
 And who could argue with that?
 The Bloody Mary is a great eye-opener and can be just the hair of the dog your guests need if they are sluggish in the morning.
-Get their creativity going early with a build-your-own bar stocked with fresh, local ingredients — ranging from pickled veggies to bacon.
+It’s the perfect way to welcome your guests.
+Get their creativity going early with a build-your-own cocktail bar stocked with fresh, local ingredients — ranging from pickled veggies to bacon.
 You can also try Bloody Marias (made with tequila instead of vodka) or pre-made shooters.
 Set out a virgin mix for those that prefer it.

 Lunchtime is prime time to blast a little fun and energy into an event.
 You can pull it off with little fuss by having a variety of unique and attractive beverage dispensers of pre-mixed cocktails, labeled appropriately of course.
 That way, your guests can dip into something new whenever they want — in the amount they prefer.
-It also allows them to try a liquor they haven’t had before, or enjoy one of their faves in a new and inventive way.
+A cocktail bar drink station also allows them to try a liquor they haven’t had before, or enjoy one of their faves in a new and inventive way.
 Try negronis or a seasonal punch.

 Drinks can be conversation starters before they’re even served.
 It all comes down to presentation.
 In warm weather, snow cones are a great idea; have a bartender on hand to shave ice and do pour-overs with syrups and liquors.
 You can also try booze popsicles or ice cubes.
 Think of it as snack time reinvented.